Culyu/xyztools/README.md

 # xyztools
-Python scripts to analyse XYZ (XMOL) files
+Python scripts to analyse XYZ (XMOL) files.

+Descriptions how to use scripts are in comment section in each script.

+All the scripts use classes from tools.py to read in and do basic tasks to XYZ-files.